NU-CUCIS/ph5concat/utils/README.md

     the argument 'indx_names' of command-line option '-k'.
 The partition key dataset is to be used for data partitioning purpose in parallel read operations of the HDF5 file.
-Its contents are generated based on those index datasets in group '/spill', whose names are provided in the argument of command-line option '-k'.
-The default is 'run,subrun,evt' if option '-k' is not used.
-These datasets together provide a list of unique identifiers, which can be used to generate an array integers stored in an increasing order.
-An example is '-k run,subrun,cycle,evt'.
-The data partitioning strategy for parallel reads is to assign the dataset elements with the same 4-tuple of (run, subrun, cycle, evt) to the same MPI process.
-Thus, the partition key dataset, named 'evt.seq' in this example, created in each group stores a list of unique IDs corresponding to the unique 4-tuples.
+Its contents are generated based on those index datasets whose names are provided in the argument of command-line option '-k'.
+The default is '/spill/run,/spill/subrun,/spill/evt' if option '-k' is not used.
+These datasets together provide a unique identifiers, which will be used to generate an array of integers to be stored in the file in an increasing order.
+When reading the HDF5 file with such key in parallel, the data partitioning strategy can assign the dataset elements with the same 3-tuple of (run, subrun, evt) to the same MPI process.
+Thus, the partition key dataset, named 'evt.seq' in this example, created in each group stores a list of unique IDs corresponding to the unique 3-tuples.
 The values in dataset 'evt.seq' are consistent across all groups.
+If the index datasets are stored as a 2D array, for example '/event_table/event_id' whose 2nd dimension is of size 3 storing datasets run, subrun, and evt, then the command-line option can be simply '-k /event_table/event_id'.
 Requirements for the input HDF5 file:
-      1. group '/spill' must contain datasets provided in option '-k'.
-If '-k' option is not used, the default datasets 'run,subrun,evt' must exist.
+      1. the group must be the same in option '-k'.
+If '-k' option is not used, the default datasets '/spill/run,/spill/subrun,/spill/evt' must exist.
       2. contains multiple groups at root level
       3. each group may contain multiple 2D datasets
       4. all datasets in the same group share the 1st dimension size